jmunixusers/presentations/Vim.md

 ##### Insert

 While in insert mode, Vim acts as a basic text editor, type on the keyboard and text appears in the file.
-Cursor movement can be achived with the arrow keys.
+Cursor movement can be achieved with the arrow keys.
 Insert mode can be accessed with the `i` key, and will start the insertion at the exact character that the cursor is on.
 If you wish to start at the character after, use the `a` key instead